xiaoyuxz/xiaoyuxz.github.io/index.md

 ## News

-- **May 4–5, 2026.** I will participate in the workshop “What We Talk About When We Talk About Comics: Toward a Metadiscourse for Comics Studies” at Malmö University, Sweden, joining a panel discussion informed by my position paper on *audience*.
+- **4–5 May, 2026.** I will participate in the workshop “What We Talk About When We Talk About Comics: Toward a Metadiscourse for Comics Studies” at Malmö University, Sweden, joining a panel discussion informed by my position paper on *audience*.

-- **Nov.
-20-21, 2025.** Had a great time at [the first JVMG Lab event](https://jvmg.iuk.hdm-stuttgart.de/2025/12/22/first-jvmg-lab-in-stuttgart/) in Stuttgart, Germany!
+- **20-21 Nov, 2025.** Had a great time at [the first JVMG Lab event](https://jvmg.iuk.hdm-stuttgart.de/2025/12/22/first-jvmg-lab-in-stuttgart/) in Stuttgart, Germany!
 Developed a mini-TUC [(*Tiny Use Case*)](https://jvmg.iuk.hdm-stuttgart.de/2020/06/04/what-is-a-tiny-use-case/) around [*Lore Olympus*](https://en.wikipedia.org/wiki/Lore_Olympus), using data from the JVMG knowledge graph.

-- **Oct.
-1, 2025.** Began my PhD at the University of Groningen, supervised by [Dr. Federico Pianzola](https://federicopianzola.me/portfolio/) and [Dr. Janina Wildfeuer](http://janinawildfeuer.de/index.html)
+- **1 Oct, 2025.** Began my PhD at the University of Groningen, supervised by [Dr. Federico Pianzola](https://federicopianzola.me/portfolio/) and [Dr. Janina Wildfeuer](http://janinawildfeuer.de/index.html)